Music and health

 Partner Organisations

-Explore some of the organisations we have been partnering with to connect people to our sessions and share #JoyThroughLiveMusic.
+Explore some of the organisations we have been partnering with to connect people and share #JoyThroughLiveMusic.
 They offer great resources, advice, activities and services which you can incorporate into your daily wellbeing routine.

 • Playlist for Life want everyone living with with dementia to have a unique, personal playlist and everyone who loves or cares for them to know how to use it.
 Music in Hospitals & Care has been working with Playlist for Life Help Points in Wales to bring live music to people in care homes and sheltered accommodation and using their expertise and ‘conversation starters’ resource to bring personal playlists to life.